And just like that, summer is over. Feeling left behind? Here are 7 interesting stories about language and translation to keep you in the know!

 An important collection of Ancient Egyptian texts will soon be published in English translation for the first time ever.
 The book, which consists of stories, letters and inscriptions taken from papyri, the walls of the pyramids and other artefacts, is being released by Penguin on Wednesday.
 It is the first book in English to make ancient Egypt’s rich literary tradition accessible to modern-day English speakers.

 According to Toby Wilkinson, the Egyptologist who translated the texts and compiled the anthology, prior to this “there was a missing dimension in how ancient Egypt was viewed: “The life of the mind, as expressed in the written word.”

-Lack of interpretation services can have some particulary nasty consequences for immigrants and travelers alike.
+Lack of interpretation services can have some particularly nasty consequences for immigrants and travellers alike.
 One poor Chinese tourist visiting Germany was mistaken for an asylum-seeker after his wallet was stolen.
-The poor gentleman was detained for almost two weeks, until a local Chinese restaurant owner consulted by officials at the refugee home he was being kept at recommended a smartphone translation app.
+The poor gentleman was detained for almost two weeks until a local Chinese restaurant owner consulted by officials at the refugee home he was being kept at recommended a smartphone translation app.